LISTEN TO AUDIO OF THIS CONTENT

 Borderline personality disorder can be diagnosed by a medical professional based on symptoms.
 Because the symptoms partially align with other mental disorders and because borderline personality disorder usually results in other disorders, a medical exam is often required to identify the causal relationships of any disorders from which the patient is suffering.

 In general, borderline personality disorder is three times as likely to be diagnosed in women than in men.
 Additionally, there is a genetic component to borderline personality disorder.
-If a person has a relative with the disorder, they are five times as likely to suffer from it than if they don’t.
+If a person has a relative with the disorder, they are five times as likely to suffer from it.
 Finally, borderline personality disorder usually doesn’t develop until early adulthood, which means that if similar symptoms appear before that time, it is likely some other mental disorder is at work.

 Researchers believe BPD has a genetic component due to results of longitudinal twin studies.
 In addition, people experiencing physical, emotional and/or sexual trauma during childhood are at high risk of suffering BPD.
 Electrophysiological studies further indicate that people diagnosed with borderline personality disorder have “deficits in higher order cortical inhibition” and “reduced activity in areas of the cortex” that are implicated in depression and general functional declension.
 Abnormalities in certain brain structures involving memory, mood regulation, decision-making and reward anticipation.